What Is an FTP Client? [+8 Clients for Managing Your Files]

 Published:

-person sitting on a staircase using a laptop to use an ftp client
+person sharing how to use an ftp client

 In this post, we’ll first unpack what the File Transfer Protocol (FTP) is, what an FTP client really does, and why you might need one to help in your website development process.
 Then, we’ll give our recommendations for the best FTP clients you can download today.